 Share information with your family, close friends, or others involved in your careShare information in a disaster relief situationInclude your information in a hospital directoryIf you are not able to tell us your preference, for example if you are unconscious, we may go ahead and share your information if we believe it is in your best interest.
 We may also share your information when needed to lessen a serious and imminent threat to health or safety.

 In these cases, we never share your information unless you give us written permission:

 Marketing purposesSale of your informationMost sharing of psychotherapy notes

 Our Uses and Disclosures

-We typically use or share your health information in the following ways:
+How do we typically use or share your health information?We typically use or share your health information in the following ways: